 One of Dario’s Tripolina chairs was featured in the June 2015 edition of Elle Decoration UK.

-The LC1 “Armchair with a Tilting Back” (“Siège à Dossier Basculant”), also known as the “Basculant”, became an icon of 20th century design.
-Designed by Pierre Jeanneret, Charles-Édouard Jeanneret (“Le Corbusier”), and Charlotte Perriand in 1928, it was originally made of canvas and chrome-plated tubular steel—at the time considered revolutionary in a domestic setting.
+The LC1 “Armchair with a Tilting Back” (“Siège à Dossier Basculant“) became an icon of 20th century design — made of materials that were at the time considered revolutionary in a domestic setting.

 The Tripolina works well in any room: living room, study, conservatory … even the kitchen (but watch out for splashes!).

 This is the first in a series of posts showing Dario’s leather chairs in their new homes.
 Send us your pics!

 The “Fox” chair, designed by Rolf Hesland captured our hearts.